backbone-paginator/backbone.paginator/README.rst

 call the convenient method ``setComparator`` with a ``sortKey`` and ``order`` at any time.

-Each sorting method is valid for both server-mode and client-mode, and both mode are capable of sorting either the current page or all the pages.
+Each sorting method is valid for both server-mode and client-mode operations.
+Both modes are capable of sorting on either the current page or all of the pages.

-The following matrices will hopefully help you understand all the different ways you can sort on a pageable collection.
+The following matrices will help you understand all of the different ways you can sort on a pageable collection.

 Server-mode
 +++++++++++